-EXCHANGE VISITS

-ACTI VITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+EXCHANGE VISITS ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.

-Risks associated with host country e.g. natural disaster/war/terrorist threat/health issues Poor communication with host family re individual needs - medical needs not met Road traffic abroad - accidents Family activities - accidents Remote supervision - getting lost/emergencies Child protection issues - unsuitable contact/abuse
+Risks associated with host country e.g. natural disaster/war/terrorist threat/health HAZARDS issues Poor communication with host family re individual needs - medical needs not met Road traffic abroad - accidents Family activities - accidents Remote supervision - getting lost/emergencies Child protection issues - unsuitable contact/abuse CAEETV ME ACHDEC

-SAFE IJURES

-Action Fultion Fultion Cation Cation Cation Cation Fultion Br Pate Pr Br Put Gr Ref Bill dvice from nd prior to all conside surance, areful ma oost famile pecialist re riefing ab articular of ior agree riefing as upils suff roup brie egular che lingual 'h leration of medical and health issues, including appropriate vaccinations, medical European Health Insurance Cards etc atching of individuals to host families y informed re relevant medical information and special needs medical care in place as required oout differences in road traffic and driving standards eg: look left first! care with UK coaches abroad (e.g. exit doors opening into the traffic) ement about who exactly may and who may not drive young people around to acceptable and unacceptable activities on family days iciently mature to cope with exchange fed on boundaries, meeting points/times and method to contact leaders if required neck up on individuals carried out by visit leader(s) Help cards' carried by young people with contact names, numbers and key phrases etc.
+- Leader approved by Head/EVC - Advice from Foreign and Commonwealth Office web site considered prior to host country choice and prior to visit - Full consideration of medical and health issues, including appropriate vaccinations, medical insurance, European Health Insurance Cards etc - Careful matching of individuals to host families - Host family informed re relevant medical information and special needs - Specialist medical care in place as required - Briefing about differences in road traffic and driving standards eg: look left first! - Particular care with UK coaches abroad (e.g. exit doors opening into the traffic) - Prior agreement about who exactly may and who may not drive young people around - Briefing as to acceptable and unacceptable activities on family days - Pupils sufficiently mature to cope with exchange - Group briefed on boundaries, meeting points/times and method to contact leaders if required - Regular check up on individuals carried out by visit leader(s) - Bilingual 'Help cards' carried by young people with contact names, numbers and key phrases etc. - Code of Conduct and expectations shared with all parties - Random visits to host families by visit leader during exchange visit - CRB or similar assurances that host families are suitable - Sleeping arrangements are confirmed and privacy provided for showering/toilets etc - Young people use 'keywords' to alert staff to problems e.g. code words that mean 'Help!' or 'Visit me!

-• Yo

-NOTE ES

 Visit leaders should ensure that LA guidance on exchange visits in Section N of Educational Visits is considered in the planning and organization of any exchange visit.

-ACTIV FIELDWORK
+FIELDWORK

+• Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+It is not exhaustive but is intended